sg-fernando/fersg.com/src/pages/education/education-1.md

 ---
 title: 'Colorado School of Mines'
-company: 'BS in Computer Science'
+subtitle: 'BS in Computer Science'
 startDate: 'Aug 2020'
 endDate: 'May 2024'
 description: ''